When Will Dave Doeren Become NC State’s All-Time Wins Leader?

-Legal sports betting in North Carolina is currently restricted to three retail sports betting locations: Harrah’s Cherokee Casino Resort, Harrah’s Cherokee Valley River Casino, and Catawba Two Kings Casino.
+Legal sports betting in North Carolina is available at three tribal casinos with retail sportsbooks: Harrah’s Cherokee Casino Resort, Harrah’s Cherokee Valley River Casino, and Catawba Two Kings Casino.
+North Carolina Betting Apps and online sports betting sites are now legal, but will not launch until 2024.

-House Bill 347, sponsored by Rep. Jason Saine, would legalize online and mobile sports betting for up to 12 North Carolina sportsbooks.
-It would allow in-state tribal casinos and pro sports teams to partner with existing mobile and online sports gambling operators.
+NC House Bill 347, sponsored by Rep. Jason Saine and signed by Governor Roy Cooper, legalizes online and mobile sports betting for up to 12 North Carolina sportsbooks.
+It allows in-state tribal casinos and pro sports teams to partner with existing mobile and online sports betting operators.

-The latest bill seeks to tax sportsbooks at 18% and prohibit them from deducting North Carolina sports betting promos from overall revenue.
-It would also legalize additional forms of wagering on horse racing, and betting on college sports.
+The bill will tax sportsbooks at 18% and prohibit them from deducting North Carolina sports betting promos from revenue.
+It also legalizes ALL college sports betting and horse racing for North Carolina sports bettors.

-To learn more, visit the state's official website for the North Carolina General Assembly House Bill 347.
+To learn more about the bill, visit the official website for the North Carolina General Assembly House Bill 347.

-Our experienced reporters keep you up-to-date with the latest North Carolina sports betting news.
-Our experts bring the latest news and developments from the world of retail sports betting and online and mobile sportsbooks.
+Our experienced reporters keep you up-to-date on sports betting in North Carolina.
+Our experts bring the latest news and developments on mobile and online NC sports betting, retail sportsbooks and tribal casinos, betting odds and more.

-Since legalized mobile sports betting and online sites are not yet available, the only sportsbooks are located at tribal casinos.
-The only places you can enjoy legal sports betting are:
+Since mobile sports betting apps and online sites are not yet available, the only legal sportsbooks are at the following tribal casinos.

-The Harrah’s Cherokee casinos, owned by the Eastern Band of Cherokee Indians and partnered with Caesars Sportsbook, are official sponsors of the Carolina Panthers.
+The Harrah’s Cherokee casinos, owned by the Eastern Band of Cherokee Indians, are partnered with Caesars Sportsbook.
+Catawba operates sports wagering indepently.

-You must be at least 21 years old to gamble in North Carolina at retail sportsbooks, and this will be the same age for mobile and online.
+You must be at least 21 years old to gamble in North Carolina at retail sportsbooks, and this will be the same age for mobile betting and North Carolina online casinos.

-When North Carolina sports betting sites and apps launch, there will be up to 12 different sportsbooks to choose from.
-Here are some of the best to expect.
+When North Carolina sports betting sites and apps go live in 2024, there will be up to 12 different NC sportsbooks to choose from.
+Here are some of the best legal sports betting operators to expect.

 We think BetMGM North Carolina will be the best overall sportsbook in the state.

-Once MGM launches their sports betting app and online site, you can expect to find a huge range of sports, frequent promotions and bonuses, and an outstanding level of user experience for both desktop and mobile customers.
+Once the MGM sports betting app and online site are available, you can expect to find a huge range of sports, frequent promotions and bonuses, and an outstanding level of user experience for both desktop and mobile customers.
+Additionally, the sportsbook may operate a retail sports betting location, as they are currently doing so in others states.

 Caesars Sportsbook North Carolina will be another great option for bettors, especially because of their promotions.
-In other markets, new get a valuable welcome promotion, and can also stack up Reward Credits and Tier Credits for bonus bets, travel perks and more.
+In other online sports betting markets, bettors can take advantage of a valuable welcome bonus and rewards program.

-The popular brand already has two retail locations, and will be one of the first to expand with an app and online sports betting site once legalized.
+The popular brand already has two retail North Carolina sports betting locations, and will be one of the first to expand with an app and website.

-Once they launch, FanDuel North Carolina will be hugely popular in-state bettors.
-With the most downloads and highest ratings among all competitors, this sportsbook is one of the leaders in the industry.
+FanDuel North Carolina will be hugely popular in-state bettors.
+With the most downloads and highest ratings among all mobile sports betting competitors, this sportsbook is one of the leaders in the industry.

 DraftKings North Carolina will be popular option, especially for NFL bettors.
-With arguably the widest array of player prop betting options, football fans will enjoy using this app or online sports betting site.
+With arguably the widest array of player prop betting options, football fans will enjoy using this app or online sportsbook.

 WynnBet North Carolina will feature one of the best rewards programs in the state.
 Bettors in other states have been able to stack up rewards and redeem them for free bets and prizes.

 A well-known international brand, bet365 North Carolina will have competitive odds compared to other sportsbooks.
-They'll also have one of the best online sports betting sites.
+They'll also have one of the best sports betting sites and apps.

 There are no official partnerships between sportsbooks and in-state teams.
-The closest such deal is the Eastern Band of Cherokee Indians' Harrah's casinos’ sponsorship of the Carolina Panthers.
+The closest deal is the Eastern Band of Cherokee Indians' Harrah's casinos’ retail sports betting sponsorship of the Carolina Panthers.

-This will change when North Carolina legalizes mobile betting and online sportsbooks.
+This should change now that North Carolina has legalized mobile betting and online sportsbooks.
 For instance, some are official sportsbook partners of the NFL and NBA.
+It is unlikely the Duke Blue Devils or North Carolina Tar Heels will have any official partners, but wagering on the two colleges will be allowed.

-No, you will not need to be a resident of North Carolina to use legal mobile betting apps, online sports wagering sites, or in-person retail locations.
-However, you will need to be physically located within state lines – and NC online sportsbook operations will use geolocation technology.
+No, you do not need to be a resident of North Carolina to use legal mobile betting apps, online sports wagering sites, or land-based retail betting locations.
+However, you will need to be physically located within state lines, and NC betting sites and apps will use geolocation technology.

-Three tribal casinos have legal retail sportsbooks: Harrah’s Cherokee Casino Resort, Harrah’s Cherokee Valley River Casino, and Catawba Two Kings Casino.
+North Carolina sports bettors can place wagers at three tribal casinos that have legal retail sportsbooks: Harrah’s Cherokee Casino Resort, Harrah’s Cherokee Valley River Casino, and Catawba Two Kings Casino.

 Owned by the Eastern Band of Cherokee Indians, the Cherokee locations are operated by Caesars Sportsbook.
 Catawba Two Kings Casino offers their own sportsbook located in Kings Mountain.

 More than 30 other states have legalized online sports betting.
 North Carolina has just three retail sportsbooks at tribal casinos.
-However, there are hopes the state will legalize online sports betting and apps soon.
+However, mobile apps and sites are coming.

-The latest sports betting bill is similar to other states, as it would allow for up to 12 NC sportsbooks.
-One important highlight is the law would legalize wagering on college sports, which is one thing that will stand out for North Carolina, as some other states do not allow wagers on in-state college sports teams.
+The sports betting bill is similar to other states, as it allows for up to 12 NC sportsbooks.
+One important highlight is the law legalizes betting on college sports.
+This will stand out for North Carolina, as some other states do not allow college sports betting on in-state schools.

-There's no official North Carolina regulating body yet.
-If mobile and online sportsbooks are legalized, it's expected the North Carolina Lottery Commission will regulate sportsbooks.
+With mobile and online sportsbooks now legalized, the North Carolina Lottery Commission will regulate sportsbooks.
 This body already oversees the operation of the North Carolina Education Lottery.

 The three sportsbooks currently in operation are regulated by the Cherokee Tribal Gaming Commission.
 All three are retail locations hosted by tribal casinos.

-A majority of these could be allocated to pro sports teams in the Tar Heel State, which would then partner with operators to launch in-person, mobile or online sports betting.
+A majority of these could be allocated to pro sports teams in the Tar Heel State, which would then partner with operators to launch in-person, mobile or online sportsbooks.

-Until the number of licenses for NC sports betting is finalized, it's hard to estimate how much the online sports betting market will generate.
-However, if sports betting legislation is passed for 12 mobile NC sportsbook licenses, it could be comparable to neighboring states Tennessee ($7.3 billion handle, $120 million tax revenue) and Virginia ($8.1 billion; $72 million).
-Some estimates have NC sports betting generating as high as $600 million in revenue at maturity.
+It's hard to estimate how much the North Carolina sports betting market will generate now that the state has decided to legalize online sports betting.
+However, it could be comparable to neighboring states Tennessee ($7.3 billion handle, $120 million tax revenue) and Virginia ($8.1 billion; $72 million).
+Some estimates have NC sports betting generating as high as $600 million in gross gaming revenue at maturity.

-When online sportsbooks in North Carolina launch, there are several factors to consider when assessing betting apps or sites.
+When online sportsbooks in North Carolina become available, there are several factors to consider when assessing betting apps or sites.
 Here are some things to monitor.

 The operators who get licenses for North Carolina sportsbooks will likely be live in other online sports betting markets.
-Look for reviews of North Carolina sports betting apps and sites.
+Look for reviews of North Carolina sportsbook apps and sites.

-Most North Carolina sports betting apps and sites will offer all the popular online sports betting options.
+Most North Carolina sports betting apps and sites will offer all the popular sports betting wager types.
 But you may find some have particular features, making them stand out.
 There may also be a disparity in the number of different sports.

 Experienced online bettors may notice differences between prices and odds on sporting events.
 It's recommended to find which sportsbooks have the best odds.
 By spotting this, you can get the best value.